 Magnibox Accessibility Report

-We've documented 3 accessibility features for Difficulty in Magnibox which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 1 accessibility feature for Difficulty in Magnibox which deals with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.

 Similar Games With More Accessibility Features for Difficulty

 If you want to play Magnibox, but it doesn't offer the Difficulty accessibility features you require, these similar games extend the Difficulty accessibility:

 We've documented 2 accessibility features for Getting Started in Magnibox which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.